Daemon-Solutions/tf-aws-alb/README.md

 - `subnets` - A list of subnet IDs to attach to the LB.
 - `idle_timeout` - The time in seconds that the connection is allowed to be idle.
 - `enable_deletion_protection` - If true, deletion of the load balancer will be disabled via the AWS API.
 This will prevent Terraform from deleting the load balancer.
 Defaults to false.
+- `access_logs_bucket` - The S3 bucket name to store the logs in.
+- `access_logs_prefix` - The S3 bucket prefix.
+Logs are stored in the root if not configured

 _Below variables are used to configure default target group and listeners:_